Gear Talk: Sony rx100M3 - best camera for hikers

 Grade: 4.5/5: Absolutely amazing quality and compact, but expensive.

 Here you can see a few sample photos taken with this camera in a variety of situations/conditions.
-All You can also check my other posts – all photos from Scotland were taken with Sony rx100mIII.
+All You can also check my other posts - almost all of my travel photos were taken with Sony rx100mIII.